This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your site yourself, then consider hiring the services of a professional, or use WordPress backup plugins.
+If you don’t want to back up your site yourself, then use the services of a professional WordPress provider, or use WordPress backup plugins.

-- Learn about a WordPress backup plugin that we recommend using to automate file and data backups here: Back Up, Copy & Keep Your WP Web Sites Protected With Backup Creator WP Plugin
+- Learn about a great WordPress backup plugin that can fully automate your backup process here: Back Up, Copy & Protect Your WordPress Web Sites With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory